-If you’ve been creating new files on your computer for any time at all, chances are the folder you need to pull files from and save new files to while you’re working today is five or six layers down in the navigation map in Windows Explorer (aka File Explorer).
+We are going to learn how to set up and use the Windows Explorer Favorites (aka File Explorer Favorites) and Quick Access sections.
+Quickly find the right folder when retrieving or saving files or access your frequently used file from the favorites section.
+If you’ve been creating new files on your computer for any time at all, chances are the folder you need to pull files from and save new files to while you’re working today is five or six layers down in the navigation map in Windows Explorer.

 Before I figured out today’s tip, every time I needed to save a new file, I’d have to laboriously click down through the navigation panel to find the exact Save location, even though I had just looked at that folder a minute before.

-In today’s video, I’ll show you how set up and use your Favorites section to save yourself time and aggravation any time you need to retrieve or save files.
+I’ll show you how to set up both sections to save yourself time and aggravation when you retrieve or save files.

 Key Points to Remember

-- Favorites are shortcuts to folders, libraries, or drives on your computer.
+- In the Home section, Quick Access is a shortcut to folders, libraries, or drives on your computer.

 - During your daily work, use the built-in ‘Recent places’ Favorite to quickly get back to or save to a lower-level folder you’ve been using for that day’s work.